Site icon Financing Solutions

 How To Get a Building Donated to Your Nonprofit

 Running a nonprofit organization means everything from figuring out how to best serve your community to fundraising and getting other donations, so you have what you need to keep the organization going—including how to get a building donated to your nonprofit.
 That might sound like you’re reaching for the sky but getting a building donated to a nonprofit happens more than you think.
 Many building owners like to give back to the community by donating their property to a 501c3 because it fulfills their company’s philanthropic mission and gives the property owner a nice tax incentive.
-Here’s what to know about real estate donations and how you can approach building owners about donating a property to your nonprofit.
+Here’s what to know about real estate donations and how you can approach building owners about donating property to your nonprofit.
 But, first, here are the terms you need to know.

 Outright Donations